Voodoo Festival: Togo, Benin & Ghana

 Overnight: Hotel Jeko, Dassa (1 night) (B, L, D)

-In the afternoon, we explore a collection of ancient Taneka villages located on a mountain.
+In the early morning, we explore a few ancient Taneka villages nestled on the mountainside that shares their name.
 The resident ethnic group has been living here since perhaps as far back as the 9th century, and the villages are veritable archaeological sites.
 The towns themselves are made up of round adobe huts and inhabited by young initiates, often naked save from their magical amulets, and older fetish priests, who only cover themselves with goatskin and carry a long pipe.
-We wander around the villages along paths bordered by rocks with ancient and mysterious carved marks, taking in the unique atmosphere that surrounds us.
+(Please note: This excursion involves a minimum of three hours of walking up and down hilly terrain on rocky steps).

 In the evening, we arrive at the villages of the Tem tribe in time to experience their thrilling fire dance.
 At the centre of the village, a large fire lights up the silhouettes of the participants as they dance to the hypnotic drum beat.
 Eventually, protected by the voodoo fetishes, they leap into the glowing embers, picking up burning coals and even eating them without showing any signs of burns or pain.